Mormonism and slavery: Slavery during the westward migration

-When church leaders asked for men from the members of Mississippi to help with the westward emigration, they sent four slaves with John Brown who was given the task to "take charge of them."
-Two of the slaves died, but Green Flake later joined the company, making it a total of three slaves arriving in Utah.
-More slaves arrived as property of members in later companies.
-By 1850, 100 blacks had arrived, the majority of whom were slaves.
-Some slaves escaped during the trek west, including one large contingent that escaped the Redd family during the night in Kansas, but six of the slaves were not able to escape and continued with the family to Utah Territory.
-When William Dennis stopped in Tabor, Iowa, members of the Underground Railroad helped five of his slaves escape, and despite a manhunt, they were able to reach freedom in Canada.
+When church leaders asked for men from the members of Mississippi to help with the westward emigration, they sent four enslaved persons with John Brown who was given the task to "take charge of them".
+Two of those people died, but Green Flake later joined the company, making it a total of three enslaved people arriving in Utah.
+More enslaved people arrived as property of members in later companies.
+By 1850, one hundred Black people had arrived, the majority of whom were enslaved.
+Some enslaved individuals escaped during the trek west, including one large contingent that escaped the Redd family during the night in Kansas, but six of those enslaved by that family were not able to escape and were forced to continue with the family to Utah Territory.
+When William Dennis stopped in Tabor, Iowa, members of the Underground Railroad helped five people he was enslaving escape, and despite a manhunt, they were able to reach freedom in Canada.

 Ambiguous period (1847–1852)

 Mormons arrived in Utah in the middle of the Mexican–American War; they ignored the Mexican ban on slavery.
-Instead, they recognized slavery as custom and consistent with the Mormon view on blacks.
+Instead, they recognized slavery as custom and consistent with the Mormon view on Black people.

 After the Compromise of 1850, Congress granted the Utah Territory the right to decide whether it would allow slavery based on popular sovereignty.
-Many prominent members of the church were slave owners, including Abraham O. Smoot and Charles C. Rich.
+Many prominent members of the church were enslavers, including Abraham O. Smoot and Charles C. Rich.

 The territory did not pass any laws defining the legality of slavery, and the LDS Church tried to remain neutral.
-In 1851, apostle Orson Hyde said that because many church members were coming from the South with slaves, that the church's position on the matter needed to be defined.
-He went on to say that there was no law in Utah prohibiting or authorizing slavery and that the decisions on the topic were to remain between slaves and their masters.
+In 1851, apostle Orson Hyde said that because many church members were enslavers coming from the South, that the church's position on the matter needed to be defined.
+He went on to say that there was no law in Utah prohibiting or authorizing slavery and that the decisions on the topic were to remain between enslaved individuals and their traffickers.
 He also clarified that individuals' choices on the matter were not in any way a reflection of the church as a whole or its doctrine.

-Once in Utah, Mormons continued to buy and sell slaves as property.
-Church members used their slaves to perform labor required for tithing, and sometimes donated them to the church as property.
-Both Young and Heber C. Kimball used the slave labor that had been donated in tithing before granting freedom to the people.
+Once in Utah, Mormons continued to participate in the trafficking of enslaved people.
+Some Church members had their enslaved people perform labor required for tithing, and sometimes donated them to the church as property.
+Both Young and Heber C. Kimball used the forced labor from enslaved people that had been donated in tithing by enslavers before later freeing the enslaved individuals.